Singapore city's sunset view with a beautiful river in front.

 Travellers On The SkyPark Observation Deck Of Marina Bay Sands.

-The Marina Bay Sands SkyPark Observation Deck is an absolute must-visit for the sightseers.
-Set on the roof of the world-famous Marina Bay Sands hotel, this sky deck delivers views of Singapore’s skyline, the Gardens by the Bay and, on a clear day, adjacent countries.
+The Marina Bay Sands SkyPark Observation Deck is a must-visit for the sightseers.
+Set on the roof of the world-famous Marina Bay Sands hotel, this sky deck delivers views of Singapore’s skyline, the Gardens by the Bay, and adjacent countries.

 2. G-Max Reverse Bungy